SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 After you dialed the options, you can select "Adjust Strategy (Simulation)" from the "Strategy" menu, to create a new strategy baseed on a simulation.
 The result strategy summary will be displayed in the output area.
 Please note, that when you are typically late into the race, any pitstop rules of the base strategy might be ignored, when conflicting with the current race situation, so please double check, whether the resulting strategy is in accordance with the rules.

-IMPORTANT: Once you have created a new strategy, the Stint Plan (see below) must be updated as well, so that the information for refuel amount, tyre changes and so on, will be correct, when it comes to the next pitstop.
+IMPORTANT: Once you have created a new strategy, the stint plan (see below) must be updated as well, so that the information for refuel amount, tyre changes and so on, will be correct, when it comes to the next pitstop.

 #### Monte Carlo traffic model